Your Marriage Is a Subplot within God’s Story of Redemption

 The Cultural Mandate was the divine commission that established humanity's role as stewards of creation in God's stead.
 God instructed humans to multiply and exercise godly dominion over creation—cultivating life in ways that reflect His own authority, morality, and relationality.

-And as a married couple, you, too, are given the mission to multiply and rule over part of creation as viceregents—or stewards—of God that reflect and enjoy the character and glory of your Creator as you bring order out of chaos and labor to build a home that, above all, pleases God.
+And as a married couple, you, too, are given the mission to multiply and rule over part of creation as vicegerents—or stewards—of God that reflect and enjoy the character and glory of your Creator as you bring order out of chaos and labor to build a home that, above all, pleases God.

-My point is this: you must never forget that your marriage has a divine mission.
+You must never forget that your marriage has a divine mission.
 Your mission is not to form each other in your own image for your own pleasure but to image forth your Creator and see the image of Christ take shape in your life and in the lives of those around you.

 Plotline 2.
 The Curse on Mankind: Your Marriage Has a War to Wage